ironbar/luxai/reports/04_Modeling.md

 **TODO:** I will go back to this point once I have created some hand-made agents and I have a better understanding of the game.

 ## Iteration 1.
-Hand made agent
+Rule based agent

 <!---
 The work is done using short iterations.
 Each iteration needs to have a very clear goal.
 This allows to gain greater knowledge of the problem on each iteration.
 --->

-### 1. Goal
+### 1.1 Goal

-The goal is to identify the difficulties when making a hand agent
+The goal is to identify the difficulties when making a rule based agent

-### 1. Development
+### 1.2 Development

 On a first step I'm going to start from the simple agent and make it better incrementally.
+All the work can be found on notebook `002_hand_made_agent`.
+I have refactorized the simple agent and later done the following updates:

+1. Add research
+2. Build new workers
+3. Build new cities
+4. Avoid collisions

+With this I have created the first agent called `viral` that builds cities and workers as fast as possible.

+#### 1.2.1 Ideas for improving the agent

-### 1. Results
+### 1.3 Results

+The agent `viral` scores around 974 on leaderboard, which is around position 100 on the leaderboard.
+This agent beats the `simple_agent` around 94.5% of the times.

 ## Iteration n.
 Iteration_title